jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/CCNA 323 Connecting Networks [3C][Remot]/Module-3-Network-Security-Concepts.summary.md

 <!-- Module 3: Network Security Concepts -->

+## ____ must be identified and protected

+- assets

+## ____ addressed before they become a threat and are exploited

+- vulnerabilities

+## ____ techniques are required before, during, and after an attack.

+- mitigation

+## is a path by which a threat actor can gain access to a server, host, or network.

+- attack vector

 ## includes hackers and any device, person, group, or nation state that is, intentionally or unintentionally, the source of an attack

 - threat actor

+## three main types of hackers

+- white hat
+- gray hat
+- black hat

 ## they operate in an underground economy where they buy, sell, and trade attack toolkits, zero day exploit code, botnet services, banking Trojans, keyloggers, and more

 - cyber criminals

+## tend to rely on fairly basic, freely available tools to do hacking

+- hactivists

+## create advanced, customized attack code, often using previously undiscovered software vulnerabilities called zero-day vulnerabilities

+- state-sponsored hackers

 ## this type of hacking involves many different types of tools used to test the network and keep its data secure